da0x/gctrl/CONTRIBUTING.md

 3. Your contribution must be original work or appropriately licensed.
 4. Your contribution must not infringe any third-party rights.

-The full text of the CLA can be found in the `CLA.txt` file in this repository.
+The full text of the CLA can be found in the `CLA.md` file in this repository.

 ## How to Contribute